logancyang/obsidian-copilot/README.md

 - Chat with ChatGPT right inside Obsidian in the Copilot Chat window.
 - No repetitive login.
 Use your own API key (stored locally).
 - No monthly fee.
 Pay only for what you use.
-- Model selection of GPT-3.5 and GPT-4.
+- Model selection of GPT-3.5, GPT-4 and more.
 - No need to buy ChatGPT Plus to use GPT-4 **if you have API access**.
 - No usage cap for GPT-4 like ChatGPT Plus.
 - One-click copying any message as markdown.